 All academic programs and departments, including Core, are expected to assess program-level student learning and operational goals on an annual basis.
-Plans and results should be updated in the College's assessment management system, TaskStream, by August 15 of each year.
+Plans and results should be submitted to the Vice President for Institutional Effectiveness/Dean of Academic Assessment by August 15 of each year.
 Departments are responsible for reporting assessment findings only for majors or minors in their programs.